Learn more about me

 Completing the line up is Joe Taylor (lead guitar/backing vocals).
 Sam and Joe went to school together where they played in jazz bands alongside each other from an early age.
 Joe went on to study jazz/trumpet at Leeds College of Music, as well as creating a name for himself as a singer-songwriter in the north east music scene.

 Sharing significant clicks through family, musical chemistry and small tastes of success; a strong foundation was set for PRIZE.
 The four got together in early December 2016 and began writing from the off.
-With a solid catalogue of material, the band started playing live in September 2017 and have been playing shows with local and touring bands since.
+With a solid catalogue of material, the band began playing live in September 2017, playing plenty of support slots for local on touring bands across the North East.
+After playing a handful of festivals over the summer, with plenty of gigs under their belt, PRIZE played their debut headline show at The Cluny in Newcastle, October 2018, which was a great success.
+Following their headline show, they supported local favourites, Shields at their EP Launch at The Star and Shadow Cinema in Newcastle.

 "With immediately hooking rhythms and high-hitting vocals, Prize’s debut track 'Radio' is mightily impressive.
 And through memorable indie-rock chorus it’s got mainstream radio potential written all over it and sets our expectations very high for this newly emerging band from Newcastle." - SPOTLIGHT UK.